-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, I can't take a breath without seeing Mr. Death.
 But I can't see Mr. Death... if I don't take that breath... (taps toes against floor)

 Time is rarely kind to technology showpieces.
 As hard as it might be to imagine now, The 7th Guest was one of the games that proved the PC still had some life in it back in 1993.
-Most games came on floppy disks, with their CD versions treated as a premium edition - full speech 'talkies' being the most common incentive to upgrade.
+Most games came on floppy disks at the time, their CD versions treated as a premium edition—full speech 'talkies' being the most common incentive to upgrade.
 The 7th Guest was one of the first mainstream hits that demanded the extra space, and it showed off every major technology other than real-time 3D.
 Rendered backgrounds!
 FMV cut-scenes!
 CD quality audio!
-Around a £70 price tag, if I remember correctly!
-It was one of the most ambitious PC games ever intended, and players couldn't wait to be sucked into its dark world.
+A roughly £70 price tag, if I remember correctly!
+It was one of the most ambitious PC games ever, and players couldn't wait to be sucked into its dark world.

 This is proof that all the technology in the world can't make 'MWAH HA HA!
 I challenge you... to cut this cake fairly!' seem scary.
 Unless you're allergic to nuts and worried it might contain some.